 Screens are made by putting a chemical emulsion on a mesh surface.
 Vector artwork is taken from Adobe Illustrator or Corel Draw and printed out on a film type paper or vellum.
 The screen is then exposed on a light table with the artwork under it.
 The light solidifies the chemicals around the design, and where the light failed to pass through, the chemical breaks down.
 The screen is then rinsed out and what is left is the area where the light hit.

 The shirt is placed on a platen and each screen swings around over the top of the shirt.
 The screen is then brought down and placed on top of the shirt.
-A squeegee is then pulled over that screen’s ink colour which pushes the ink onto the shirt fabric.
-That screen is then lifted, carefully off of the shirt (if the shirt moves or is stretched, the next colour will be out of registration).
-The platen with the shirt is then moved under a flash unit where it dries.
-Upon curing, the shirt platen is brought back and the next colour screen is swung over the top of it.
+A squeegee is then pulled over that screen’s ink colour pushing the ink onto the shirt fabric.
+The screen is carefully lifted off of the shirt (if the shirt moves or is stretched, the next colour will be out of registration).
+The platen with the shirt is moved under a flash unit to dry.
+The shirt platen is brought back and the next colour screen is swung over the top of it.

-When screen printing, one colour at a time is applied and therefore the cost will increase with each additional colour applied.
-Likewise a separate screen is required for each colour, and hence, screen charges may be uneconomical if only a small quantity of clothing is required.
+When screen printing, one colour is applied at a time and therefore the cost increases with each additional colour applied.
+A separate screen is required for each colour, and hence, screen charges may be uneconomical if only a small quantity of clothing is required.

 When you place an order for screen printed clothing there are two charges:

 The first is a setup charge which covers the cost of having the design made into a screen.
 This charge is ‘one off’ as the screen is stored for future use.
 Therefore, if you wanted to place another order in the future with the same design there would be no setup charge.